Ming Fern

 Light

-Provide bright, indirect sunlight for at least 6 hours a day.
-While it can tolerate lower light, the foliage may become sparse and leggy.
-Avoid direct afternoon sun which can scorch the delicate needles.
+Provide bright, indirect light for much of the day.
+Lower light can leave the plant sparse and leggy.
+Avoid direct afternoon sun, which scorches the needles.

 Humidity and Temperature